 To minimize hiccups due to inability to access files on the office network or database, consider a cloud data storage solution.
 While there are many competitors in the cloud storage space, Box stands out for us because of its user interface which mimics a native computer system.
 This makes the app easily accessible by most employees even if they are not tech-savvy.
 Having a cloud storage system means your employees have easy access to critical files they need to do work, reducing the downtime of having to ask for said files from another colleague or you.

 Last but not least, and perhaps most importantly is learning to be flexible as a leader.
 Home is a place of comfort for most people and working from home efficiently does not come naturally to the vast majority.
 It is therefore important to be understanding and compassionate towards your employees when managing them remotely.
 Several employees would need more time than others to get accustomed to working at home and optimizing their performance.
 As a smart leader, it is important to identify this early and ensure that they are receiving adequate support from either a teammate you have nominated to help them or even yourself!
 You will need to demonstrate both strength and sensitivity in managing expectations for both yourself and your employees when working remotely.

 The Covid-19 outbreak is projected to last up to a year long and may very well define the future of working as we know it.
-Working remotely may not be ideal but it does present opportunities for your team to work more collaboratively and communicate more effectively.
+Remote workforces may not be ideal but it does present opportunities for your team to work more collaboratively and communicate more effectively.
 By building your management style around these three tips, you are setting your team up for greater teamwork and productivity when they ultimately return to the office to work.